plamen-kolev/rails_portfolio/resources/biography/projects/hackne.md

-Co-organized a hackathon in the North East, United Kingdom.
+Co-organized a hackathon in Newcastle University, United Kingdom.
-The event was sponsored by [Major League Hacking EU](https://mlh.io/).
-Created the website for the event, PR and print design materials.
+The event was sponsored by [Major League Hacking](https://mlh.io/), the largest organisation for hackathons in the EU.

+I created the promotional website for the event, as well as print materials, leaflets, flyers and posters.